Santa Rosa Plateau

 Sylvan Meadows multi-use trails are open - new hours effective Nov.
 1, 2020: 7 am - 4:30 pm daily.

 Reserve side is currently closed.
+Hiking, horseback riding and mountain biking permitted (sorry no motorcycles or e-bikes).
 Volunteers needed to support a planned partial reopening of Santa Rosa Plateau Ecological Reserve - for more information please read the Reserve's press release issued on Sept.
 3, 2020.